Distance Ed – Moodle Support – FAQS and Faculty How-to

 - In the General section, scroll to Visible, click on the pull-down menu and select “Show”

 - Scroll to the bottom of the page and click ‘Save changes’

-Instructors should compare their Moodle rosters to their official Webadvisor roster on a daily basis to ensure the correct students are in their course(s).
+Instructors should compare their Moodle rosters to their official Webadvisor roster on a regular basis to ensure the correct students are in their course(s).
 Instructors should adjust their Moodle roster accordingly. (see dropping and adding students sections below).
 It is very important to regularly compare your Moodle roster to your “official” roster in WCC-Webadvisor.
 If a student is on your WCC-Webadvisor roster they are enrolled in your course.
 If they are not listed on your WCC-Webadvisor roster then they are NOT enrolled in your course.